daniellevin233/BibtexServer/README.md

-Backend code for bibliography management with bibtex
+Server for bibtex bibliography management